gkeesh7/url-shortner/README.md

 ```

 ## Design
+#### Overview
+1. The overall backend design is fairly simple we have a Golang based backend running an http server.
+2. The backend connects to a persistent storage in our case MYSQL where all CRUD operations happen.
+3. The URL expiry logic is handled by a cron which resides along with the application backend and runs periodically.

+#### Architecture diagram

+#### Design choices and justifications
+Influencing factors for taking these design decisions are
+1. The requirements for scale (shortening thousands of URLs in a second).
+2. The requirement for providing statistics on URL visits (extrapolated this to more complex analytical requirements in the future).
+3. Implementation of an expiration logic to expire URLs.
+4. Developer familiarity.
+5. Time constraint (As this is a weekend project :)

+Why Golang was used as the Backend Language ?
+1. Highly scalable.
+2. Less amount of boiler plate code.
+3. Inbuilt concurrency primitives such as go routines and channels.
+4. Inbuilt monitoring and profiling tools like pprof (which has been integrated to provide cpu,memory metrics etc.)

+Why Database was chosen to be MYSQL ?
+1. Relational Database.
+2. Can perform joins etc if any complex statistical or analytical requirements and use-cases come up.
+3. Fairly scalable.

+Why use Cron for expiry ?
+1. Automated and Periodic in nature.
+2. Fire and forget.

 ## Contributing
-Pull requests are welcome a few features that are in the TODO pipeline include
+Pull requests are welcome for a few features that are in the TODO pipeline
 1. Addition of Cache to reduce redirection search time
-2. Implementation of a distributed lock before execution of delete queries by Cron
+2. Implementation of a distributed lock before execution of delete queries by Cron.
-3. Addition of metrics like graphite etc.
+3. Addition of metrics using graphite etc.
 4. Making the Backend more configurable.